12 Tips For Getting Out of a Reading Slump

 Graphic novels are a genre of books in which pictures provide additional details that advance the storyline.
 They are also called visual narratives.
 Comic books are but one example of a graphic novel.
 Although some might consider graphic novels “not really reading,” many educators are emphasizing the value of letting kids dive into this type of genre.

 A growing body of research is emphasizing the many benefits of graphic novels.
-First, depth and complexity are added to the students' understanding.
+First, depth and complexity are added to the student's understanding.
 This is because the text is needed to understand the pictures, as well as vice versa, allowing kids to learn how to synthesize information and make inferences.
 The additional visual information also helps kids understand the elements of storytelling.
 Most of all, graphic novels simply encourage kids to keep reading, which is the most important element in good reading habits.

-11. Change Up the Reading Environment
+11. Change Up Your Reading Environment

-Even if a child is totally accustomed to a specific spot in the school library, or that favorite chair in the living room, maybe it’s time for a change.
+Even if a child is totally accustomed to a specific spot in the school library or that favorite chair in the living room, maybe it’s time for a change.
 Lack of variability in the physical environment can dull the senses, including the visual and mental abilities needed for attention and reading comprehension.

-By the same token, something might have changed in the environment that causes some rather jarring distractions.
+By the same token, something might have changed in the environment that caused some rather jarring distractions.
 For example, is it noisier outside the bedroom window since the new family moved in across the street?
 Changes in room temperature can have a major effect on concentration too.
-It’s helpful to make sure the reading area is comfortable, but not so comfortable that it puts readers to sleep!
+It’s helpful to make sure the reading area is comfortable but not so comfortable that it puts readers to sleep!

 different-formats